Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 #### Question: What is the FTP password?

-By letting hydra run for som time it gives gives us the password: crystal which will be our answer to the first question of Task 3.
+By letting hydra run for som time it gives us the password: crystal which will be our answer to the first question of Task 3.

 ![hydra_crystal](image4.png)